CVVisualPSETeam/Dokumente/Testphase/tests.md

 #Tests
-Since CVVisual is highly GUI-oriented, there are only few automated tests for basic functionality while most features are to be tested manually by interacting with portions of the program and checking whether the result fits the expectations.
+Since CVVisual is highly GUI oriented, there are only few automated tests.
+The automated tests are for basic functionality, while most features are to be tested manually.
+This is done by interacting with portions of the program and checking whether the result fits the expectations.

 ##Automatic Tests
 Automated tests exist for the following low-level features and classes:

-- the __debug-flag__ (cvv::debugMode etc.)
+- __debug-flag__ (cvv::debugMode etc.)
 - __cvv::util::isAnyOf__
-- the Location-macro (__CVVISUAL\_LOCATION__)
+- Location-macro (__CVVISUAL\_LOCATION__)
 - __cvv::util::ObserverPtr__
 - __cvv::util::Reference__